powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 Also have a look at `trelloappclone_flutter/lib/utils/service.dart` for the access patterns used by the app code.

-Let us explore how we can use sync rules to enforce these permissions and access patterns.
+Let's explore how we can use PowerSync Sync Rules to enforce these permissions and access patterns.

 First we want to sync the relevant `trellouser` record for the logged-in user, based on the user identifier: